 Additional coursework is recommended, but not required for admission:

 All courses must be taken at an accredited institution and must be transferable at the baccalaureate level.
 All courses must be completed with a "C" grade (2.00 on a 4.00 scale) or higher.
 A grade of "C-" is not satisfactory unless it is equivalent to a 2.00 on a 4.00 scale.

 Please contact the Admissions Office at 1-800-826-6285 or firstname.lastname@example.org for more detailed information on required prerequisites.

-Students must have earned a baccalaureate degree and a minimum cumulative GPA of 2.75 (on a 4.00 scale).
-Note: Beginning Fall 2013, applicants will be required to have a baccalaureate degree and a minimum GPA of 3.00.
+Students must have earned a baccalaureate degree and a minimum GPA of 2.75 (on a 4.00 scale).
+Applicants will be required to have a baccalaureate degree and a minimum GPA of 3.00.
 Those between a 2.75 and 2.99 may be considered for admission under an Alternative Admissions Track Plan (AATP).

 In addition, ND students must read and understand the technical standards for the ND program.

 Students who have completed their baccalaureate degree but fall short of the required science credit hours to meet National University admission requirements, may enroll in the Prerequisite Program.